aphanotus/bread/tsoureki.md

 - [ ] **Build the Dough**: Whisk the eggs, melted butter, orange zest, and your mastic/sugar powder into the foamy yeast.
 Add the bread flour and salt.
 Mix until it forms a shaggy, sticky dough.

-  > Tip: Start with 400g of flour.
-Save the remaining 25g on the side.
-Mix your dough, and if it feels wildly too wet to knead after 3 to 4 minutes, stream in that final 25 grams.

-- [ ] **Knead:** Turn the dough out and knead it (or use a stand mixer with a dough hook).
-Because of the fat and sugar, this will take time—often 10 to 15 minutes.
-It will be sticky, but resist the urge to add lots of flour.
-Knead until you can stretch a small piece of the dough thin enough to see light through it without it tearing (the windowpane test).
+- [ ] **Knead:** Turn the dough out and knead it by hand, about 10 to 15 minutes, until you can stretch a small piece of the dough thin enough to see light through it without it tearing (the windowpane test).

-- [ ] **Bulk Fermentation:** Place the dough in a lightly oiled bowl, cover it, and let it rise in a warm spot for about 1 to 1.5 hours, or until doubled in size.
-Enriched doughs ferments slowly, so be patient.
+- [ ] **Bulk Fermentation:** Place the dough in a lightly oiled bowl, cover it, and let it rise in a warm spot for about 1 hour, or until doubled in size.

 - [ ] **Directional Shaping:** Punch the dough down and divide it into 3 equal pieces.
 Do not flour your counter.
 Instead, lightly oil your hands and the counter.
-Take one piece, flatten it into a rough rectangle, fold the top and bottom into the center (like a letter), and then roll it out into a 16-inch rope.
+Take one piece, flatten it into a rough rectangle, fold the top and bottom into the center (like a letter), and then roll it out into a 16-inch rope about 1/2 inch thick.
 This folding action forces the gluten strands to align lengthwise, creating that stringy pull.
 Repeat with the other two pieces.

 - [ ] **Braid and Proof:** Braid the three ropes together and tuck the ends underneath.
 Transfer the braid to a parchment-lined baking sheet.
 Cover loosely and let it proof for 1 hour until it looks puffy and delicate.